 In addition to the major training area, all fellows participate in either: a) a minor clinical training experience (20% time) to expand competencies in another clinical area of interest, or b) a research minor.
-Clinical minor training experiences may be year-long, or fellows my elect to rotate to a different clinical minor at 6 months; research minors are expected to be year-long.
+Clinical minor training experiences may be year-long, or fellows may elect to rotate to a different clinical minor at 6 months; research minors are expected to be year-long.

-For fellows with a clinical minor training experience, each of the four clinical programs offering major training areas/tracks may potentially be selected for the a minor clinical training experience (i.e., Obsessive Compulsive & Anxiety Disorders, Pediatric Psychology, Preschool, or Traumatic Stress & Resilience; see earlier track descriptions).
-Additional minor clinical training experiences in autism assessment, autism intervention or primary care are available (described below).
+For fellows with a clinical minor training experience, each of the four clinical programs offering major training areas/tracks may potentially be selected for the minor clinical training experience (i.e., Obsessive Compulsive & Anxiety Disorders, Pediatric Psychology, Preschool, or Autism Spectrum Disorder/Intellectual & Developmental Disabilities; see earlier track descriptions).
+Additional minor clinical training experiences in Pediatric Primary Care or Psychoeducational & Developmental Assessment are available (described below).